Are you wondering why this beginner refracting telescope costs more than some alternatives?

 You’ll also have to take the eyecup off the eyepiece and attach it to the lens cap.
 You now have the phone and chrome barrel of the eyepiece attached to the cap.
 This entire assembly is now ready to be attached to the diagonal.
 Turn off the flash, focus your camera, and take your shots.

 As a refracting telescope, you can use the Inspire 100 for observing terrestrially.
 The 90-degree erect image prism is a diagonal that provides correct image orientation.
-The angle is comfortable for celestial use, but it provides images that are right-side up and correct left to right for birdwatching, wildlife observation, and more.
+In my experience the angle is comfortable for celestial use, but it provides images that are right-side up and correct left to right for birdwatching, wildlife observation, and more.

 The mount has an asymmetrical design that obviously helps with weight reduction for the total setup.
 It provides alt-azimuth motion and is controlled with a panning handle.
 To move the handle, you must loosen the azimuth tension knob.
 To move the telescope for up/down motion, you move the telescope tube.